espressif/vscode-esp-idf-extension/docs/tutorial/code_coverage.md

 ## Steps to enable code coverage

-Let's use the ESP-IDF system's [gcov example](https://github.com/espressif/esp-idf/tree/master/examples/system/gcov) for this tutorial.
+Let's use the ESP-IDF [gcov example](https://github.com/espressif/esp-idf/tree/master/examples/system/gcov) for this tutorial.

 1. Click menu View -> Command Palette... and type **ESP-IDF: Show Examples Projects** and choose `Use current ESP-IDF (/path/to/esp-idf)`.
 If the user doesn't see the option, please review the setup in [Install tutorial](./install.md).